The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Applications of energy duality

 using the chain rule \eqref{eq:theta_chain} and $\vartheta [j] \equiv 0$.
 Therefore $\varphi|_{D_0^*} = \vartheta [k_0]$. \end{proof}

 Recall that the Loewner energy of the curve $\g$ is

-(We have normalized so that $f'(0) = 1$ but we will keep it in the notation since \eqref{eq:def_Loewner_energy} holds more generally.) \begin{thm} Let $\g$ be a Weil-Petersson quasicircle separating $0$ from $\infty$.
+(We have normalized so that $f'(0) = 1$ but we will keep it in the notation since \eqref{eq:def_Loewner_energy} holds more generally.) \begin{thm} Let $\g$ be a Weil--Petersson quasicircle separating $0$ from $\infty$.
 Let $\rho^\g$ be the measure associated to $\g$.
 Then

 Moreover, if $\rho \in \mc N$ generates $\g$ as a leaf, then $S(\rho^\g) \le S(\rho)$. \end{thm} \begin{proof} By Lemma~\ref{lem:harm_equi}, the winding function associated to $\rho^\g$ satisfies